 from opencnam import Phone

-- Deprecating the api_user and api_key authentication parameters, these have been replaced by their new counterparts: account_sid and auth_token.
+Deprecate the api_user and api_key authentication parameters, in favor of account_sid and auth_token.

-- Adding 3 second timeout to CNAM lookups, this way we won’t block for too long.
+Add 3 second timeout to CNAM lookups, so we won’t block for too long.

 Rewrite the backend to use requests instead of slumber.